from training.npr.org: https://training.npr.org/2018/09/24/focus-audio-stories-exercise-with-your-newsroom/

 Active sound makes an audio story sparkle.
 It is sound that isn’t stuck in the background.
 It’s up-front.
 It shows character and action.
 Here’s how to capture it.

-This is the technical lingo you need to know as an audio producer.
+This is the technical lingo you need to know as an audio producer (or someone who talks to audio producers).

 For this correspondent, learning to write for radio required a special style of script-writing.